mgks/mgks.dev/app/stream/README.md

         *   `region`
         *   `identityPoolId`
         *   `bucketName`
-        *   `encryptedPassword` (You can use an online SHA-256 generator to create a hash of your desired password.
-For example, the hash of "stream321" is "5e884898da28047151d0e56f8dc6292773603d0d6aabbdd62a11ef721d1542d8")
+        *   `encryptedPassword`

+## Password Hashing

+To generate the SHA-256 hash of your desired password, you can use the following function in your browser's developer console:

+1. Open your browser's developer console (usually by pressing F12).
+2. Go to the "Console" tab.
-3. **Host the Files:**
+3. Paste the following code and press Enter:

-    *   Host the `index.html`, `script.js`, `config.js`, and `style.css` files on a web server or using a service like GitHub Pages.
+    ```javascript
+    function generateHash(password) {
+        const hash = CryptoJS.SHA256(password).toString();
+        console.log("SHA-256 Hash:", hash);
+        return hash;
+    }
+    ```

+4. Call the function with your desired password:

+    ```javascript
+    generateHash("your_password"); // Replace "your_password" with your actual password
+    ```

+5. Copy the generated SHA-256 hash and paste it into the `encryptedPassword` field in your `config.js` file.

 ## Usage